Farmers Insurance: Auto, Home, and Renters

 • Home security discount.
 Installing home security measures, such as a fire alarm or burglar alarm, can get you a discount.

 • Multi-policy discount.
-Bundling your home and auto insurance policies with Farmers can save you money.
+Bundling your home and auto policies can save you money.
 This may even be able to get you a discount on both policies at the same time.

 Extra Coverage Options